Mixed-Orientation Marriage: Pathways to Success

 Bisexuality is Complicated

 Bisexuality is a diverse and complex sexual orientation with many different ways one can be bisexual.
-Bisexuality is not just a self described identity or sexual orientation, there is also bisexual behavior.
-In other words some people identify as gay, lesbian or even straight but are bisexual in their emotional or sexual attractions and behaviors.
+Bisexuality is not just a self described identity or sexual orientation, there is also bisexual behavior and attractions.
+In other words some people identify as gay, lesbian or straight but are bisexual in their emotional,romantic or sexual attractions and behaviors.
+Others may identify as pansexual, heteroflexible or a number of other variations that fall under the bisexual or Bi+ umbrella of identities that describe attraction or sexual behavior with more than one gender.
 When I use bisexual in my writings I am referring to anyone with bisexual attractions to more than one gender no matter how they may choose to label or identify their sexual orientation.
-Other common identities under the bisexual umbrella include pansexual, heteroflexible, bi-curious, and others.
-In my writings, I use bisexual as an overarching term to cover any attraction or behavior to more than one gender.
+Sometimes a gay husband is bisexual enough to be happily married to a woman.

 Working together as a pathway to success